Social Worker Led Frugal Life To Donate Nearly $11 Million To Children's Charities

 Other children's charities that made Naiman's cut included Little Bit Therapeutic Riding Center, which provides therapeutic horseback riding for people with disabilities, and WestSide Baby, which distributes new and used items to low-income families.

-Naiman also gave money to his parents' Catholic church and Disabled American Veterans, according to his friend Shashi Karan.
+Naiman also gave money to his parents' Catholic church and to Disabled American Veterans, according to Karan.

-"For someone to live their life the way Alan did—and then leave a legacy like this to so many worthy organizations—is an inspiration," Ross said.
+"For someone to live their life the way Alan did — and then leave a legacy like this to so many worthy organizations — is an inspiration," Ross said.
 "We're so thankful to be a part of this.
 What a generous, loving man."